+The books of 2 and 3 John are believed to be written by the same author and most scholars believe the author is John the Evangelist.
 Linguistically there is evidence that 2 and 3 John are similar to the other Johannine works by the apostle John.
-Let’s review the similarities in context between 2 and 3 John with those found in the epistle of John:
+Here are the similarities in context between 2 and 3 John with those found in the epistle of John:

 The epistle of John the Evangelist: